AppIntro/AppIntro/README.md

 <img src="https://github.com/PaoloRotolo/AppIntro/blob/master/art/permissions.png" width="300">

 Android 6.0 introduced a new permissions model for developers.
-Now all your apps have to request permissions which can be a tetious thing to implement.
+Now all your apps have to request permissions which can be a tedious thing to implement.

 However, AppIntro simplifies this down to one single line of code!